Maybe you should start logging in those running miles to prevent a need in older age for a total knee replacement surgery.

 But the human body was designed for lengthy stints of running.
-Think of how your very ancient ancestors caught their food.
+Think of how your very ancient ancestors caught their food and escaped from danger.

-Of course it’s best to run on soft, continuously changing surfaces such as grass, rather than asphalt.
+Of course, it’s best to run on soft, continuously changing surfaces such as grass and earth, rather than asphalt.

 Though the study focused on people 18 to 35, don’t let this discourage you from running if you’re older.